AgronomicForecastingLab/CountyCalibration/README.md

 #### Before running any large simulations, one needs to double check few different things:
-1)Each pixel needs to follow it's common rotation extracted from CDL.
+1) Each pixel needs to follow it's common rotation extracted from CDL.
 2) Each pixel needs to have correct values for calibrated crop parameters and planting date